The people who meet and help the Doctor in Doctor Who

 - Foreshadowing: At the end of "Shada", which featured a retired Time Lord as a major character, the Fourth Doctor contemplates to Romana that maybe someday he will retire to Earth and people will just look at him and think he's a nice old man.

 - Iconic Outfit: Averted, but not: even though he's "revisiting the old favorites" in terms of faces, he's seen without Tom Baker's trademark scarf.
-Then again, he probably gave it to Osgood.
+Word of God has it that he gave it to Osgood.

 - Meaningful Name: in Latin, the name Curator stems from the verb curare, which means to take care of or to cure.
 In other words... a Doctor by yet another name.